';

 His restless nature, fueled by relentless curiosity and iron determination, soon found fertile ground in which to sow his ambitions for the future.

-In his early twenties, he moved to Barcelona with a contract in hand to work on the electrification of the railway line between Mataró and the Catalan capital.
+In 1954, at just over twenty years of age, he moved to Barcelona with a contract in hand to work on the electrification of the railway line between Mataró and the Catalan capital.
 That ambitious project required the installation of modern metal towers and demanded the collaboration of highly specialized companies.
 Pedro joined as a subcontractor to a firm working directly for RENFE.

 As the years passed, the company born from sparks and steel evolved.
 What began as a technical and specialized operation gradually expanded into new industrial fields.
 Soon, it was active in the assembly of equipment for the chemical, petrochemical, hydraulic, automotive and other key sectors of what we now call heavy and semi-heavy industry.
 This was not random diversification, it was a natural evolution, guided by rigor, necessity and a future focused mindset.
 Each new area was not just expansion, but a rational, deliberate and necessary achievement.